LaBoulange/tezos-baker/README.md

 # tezos-baker
-Boilerplate code to set up a Tezos baker capable of baking, accusing, participating in the DAL, and optionally paying its delegators and running an Etherlink Smart Rollup observer node.
+Tools and scripts to set up and operate a Tezos baker capable of baking, accusing, participating in the DAL, and optionally paying its delegators and running an Etherlink Smart Rollup observer node.

-This code:
+This repository provides:
-- installs the needed executables from the octez suite,
+- an interactive setup wizard (`tezos-baker-setup.sh`) for guided initial configuration,
-- optionally installs TezPay on the same machine,
+- a CLI tool (`tezos-baker`) for day-to-day operations,
-- provides some basic maintenance tools.
+- for advanced users, installation scripts for the octez suite and optionally TezPay.

 Content of this document:
 - [tezos-baker](#tezos-baker)